 Modern fibreglass boat under the trees on the southern shore of Hooe Lake, near Oreston in Plymouth.

-This unknown fibreglass motor cruiser was abandoned on the shore of Hooe Lake around 2010, lying close to the remains of the houseboat Roger .
+This unknown wood and fibreglass motor cruiser was abandoned on the shore of Hooe Lake around 2010, lying close to the remains of the houseboat Roger .

 Disposing of a fibreglass boat can be costly so sometimes the vessels are abandoned instead.
 One boat owner attempted to burn a fibreglass boat on the shore of Hooe Lake some years ago, not realising that burning GRP produces large amounts of thick black smoke, which led to the fire brigade turning up to put the fire out.
 Boat recycling schemes are an alternative, such as the one run by BoatBreakers who specialise in disposal of end of life boats, they will arrange boat demolition across their network of boat disposal sites in the UK.